-The skirts can be made any waist size.
-Just use the number of gores you need to get the waistband size you want.
+The skirts can be made any size by using the right number of gores you need to get the waistband size you want.
 A gore that's 6" across the top will come out about 5.5" (it's easier to use narrow seams when you're matching two contrary curves) so if you want the top of the skirt before elastic to be 44" you'd use eight gores.
-That's a perfect size for a 30" waist.
+Allow enough width to pull up over the hips.

 (A "gore" is one of the lengthwise strips of a skirt.
 An eight-gore skirt has eight vertical seams from waist to hem.)

 One top piece and one point piece are sewn together to make one gore, which are then sewn together.
 The shapes are 6" wide at the top.
-Using one top piece and one point per gore, and including an elastic waistband, the skirt comes out 25" long before hemming.
-This version is less ruffly and more conservative.
+Using one top piece and one point per gore, and allowing for an elastic waistband, the skirt comes out 25" long before hemming.

-And THANK YOU to Julie for sending the pictures of her project!
+THANK YOU to Julie for sending pictures of her project!